logrjam/NV_batch/README.md

 # NV_batch
 Batch file to generate WSOR figures for NV.
 This is reproducible, allowing anyone with Python installed on their local machine to generate these figures.

 Before running it, there are some setup steps that must be taken.
+Please read through all steps before doing anything.

 ## Setup Instructions (first time only)

-1. Create a new folder called NV_batch wherever you want this script to live.<br>
+1. Make sure you have Python downloaded.
+You can download it from the Software Center.
+The newest version will be fine (3.12 at this time).
-Wherever you unzipped this zip file will work.
-If you created a GitHub repository for this, use that location.
+2. If using GitHub, clone the NV_batch repository to your local machine.
+If you received NV_batch as a zip file, unzip this file wherever you want it to live.
-2. In File Explorer, right click the path for this folder and copy it.
+3. In File Explorer, right click the path for the NV_batch file and copy it as text.
-3. Open Command Prompt and type: cd
+4. Open Command Prompt and change directory to your copied file path by typing and then hit enter: cd <paste file path here>
-4. Paste file path (with a space after cd) and hit enter.
-Command Prompt should now show the full path of the NV_batch folder
+5. Command Prompt should now show the full path of the NV_batch folder.
-5. Copy and paste the following three lines, hitting enter after each one:
+6. Copy and paste the following three lines, hitting enter after each one:

 python -m venv WSOR_NV_env